 Average Tuition: $617

 TESU is known for its capability in technological education, and its MSIT program is geared toward IT.
 Graduates of the MSIT program will acquire facility in technical skills of the principles and theories of information technology, analyze the societal implications of the technical, ethical and regulatory issues of information technology, compare and contrast major IT components, and apply their knowledge to marketing, product, project and personnel management for an IT business.
-Students will also gain proficiency in computer networks, data communications, and distributed database management systems.
+Students will also gain proficiency in:

 College Choice Score: 92.00